knowrahman/AWS-SAA-C02-Course/README.md

 Single PUT Upload

-- Objects uploaded to S3 are sent as a single stream by default.
+- Objects uploaded to S3 are sent as a single stream like a single blob of file by default.
 - If the stream fails, the upload fails and requires a restart of the transfer.
 - Single PUT upload up to 5GB